 \subsection{Reducing the bias in the estimates of the spatial variances, by windowed estimates of the spatial spread measures}

-Due to spurious variations in the background of the learned filters, these spurious variations may lead to substantial biases in the mean-based and variance-based spread measures, because those spurious variations are weighted with either a linear or a quadratic factor in the first- and second-order moments that define the spatial spread measures.
-This situation is, thus, in contrast to previous use of such spatial spread measures in Lindeberg (\citeyear{Lin24-JMIV}, \citeyear{Lin25-FrontSignProc}) for characterizing properties of idealized mathematical models of receptive fields with regard to variabilities in their spatial extent under variations of the spatial scale parameter.
+As previously explained towards the end of Section~\ref{sec-spat-extent-offset-prel}, that due to the spurious variations in the background of the learned filters, there may be substantial biases in the mean-based and variance-based spread measures, because of these spurious variations being weighted by either a linear or a quadratic factor in the first- and second-order moments that define the spatial spread measures.
+This situation is, thus, in contrast to previous use of such spatial spread measures in Lindeberg (\citeyear{Lin24-JMIV}, \citeyear{Lin25-FrontSignProc}) for characterizing the properties of idealized mathematical models of receptive fields with regard to variabilities in their spatial extent under variations of the spatial scale parameter.

+The underlying reason to this problem is that the idealized filter models, that we are to replace the learned filters with, do all tend to zero further away from the origin, whereas the learned filters contain distinctly non-zero values for image positions where the corresponding idealized filters with similar qualitative shape would assume values very close to zero.
+Thus, without compensating for this effect, a direct matching of idealized filter shapes to the learned filters based on the regular spatial spread measures in Equations~(\ref{eq-def-cont-mean})--(\ref{eq-def-disc-var}) may overestimate the spatial size of the idealized filters that are to replace the learned filters.

+The underlying reason for this is that the spurious variations in the background are all transformed to their absolute values, when computing the spatial spread measures.
+Specifically, regarding the variance-based spatial spread measure, these absolute values are weighted with the squared distance from the origin.
+Thereby, such spurious variations may contribute in a different way to the spatial spread measures than their effects in the learned filters, where spurious variations of both positive and negative sign could be expected to in some statistical sense counteract each other.